 ESO Warden Class Mastery Passives

 Wardens Class Mastery Passives in ESO were kept broad on purpose since the Warden class refresh is next.
-One passive adds Major Brittle, a strong debuff with very few sources in ESO right now.
-Others reward applying multiple status effects and improve healing across skill lines.
+One passive adds Major Brittle, a strong debuff with only one source in ESO right now (

 Verish explained that because the Warden refresh is actively being discussed, the team didn't want to create passives that would need an immediate rework.
 The current set leans into status effects and nature themes.
 Once the Warden refresh lands, these passives will likely be updated to hook into whatever new mechanics the refresh introduces.